-- 1. The total cash contributed to the community through shareholder dividends, grants, infrastructure improvements, special projects etc. in the past year. - 2.
-The total in-kind contributions to the community measured in dollars.
+- 1. The total cash contributed to the community through shareholder dividends, grants, infrastructure improvements, firewood donations, special projects etc. in the reporting year. - 2.
+The total in-kind and volunteer contributions to the community measured in dollars in the reporting year.
+The average individual rate may be calculated at \$55 p/h.
+For machine/operator in-kind and volunteer contributions please calculate at standard industry rates.